dgreif/ring/homebridge/README.md

 at the door, or what's going on when motion is detected.
 Live feeds are much more complicated to implement and are not functional at this time.
 Please see https://github.com/dgreif/ring/issues/35 if you want more details.

-**Battery Camera Limitations** - Ring cameras that run on batteries only refresh their snapshot image every 10 minutes (vs 30 seconds for wired cameras)
+**Battery Camera Limitations** - Ring cameras that have batteries (even if they are wired) only refresh their snapshot image every 10 minutes (vs 30 seconds for wired cameras)
 To avoid "No Response" messages from HomeKit while it waits several minutes for the snapshots to update, the homebridge plugin instead returns the last snapshot after 5 seconds of waiting.
 Snapshots that you see in Home and in notifications are _most likely old, even if they say they are from "now"_.
 This is a limitation